 Procedure:

 Use skis to travel to the bamboo forest.
+Starting at the first stake, travel North down the first row and then back along row two traveling South.
+Continue this pattern for all eleven rows.
 Consult the Summit Travel Plan.

 Measure accumulation by recording length from bottom of tape to snow surface.
 This should be recorded on a log printout, best taped to a small clipboard.
 The log printout is available at: Science Tech OneDrive > Templates.